SamarthMR/SamarthMR/README.md

 ### Hi there 👋
-#### I am a Datacamp certified Data Scientist in Python looking for new job roles to make a career in Data Science/Data Analysis.
-Highly analytical and smart learner eager to apply my 2 years of self-learning Python experience and 1 year of Data Analysis, SQL and R programming experience to some good use by contributing to the open source.
-Passionate worker with creative background excited to expand skill set !!
+#### I am a Full Stack Automation Engineer specialized in AI & Data Analytics, also highly skilled in Machine Learning, Computer Vision and SAP BI.
+I am currently working as an Associate Software Engineer at Accenture.
+I'm a highly analytical and smart learner eager to apply my 2 years of self-learning Python experience and 1 year of Data Analytics, ML and programming experience to some good use by contributing to the open source.
+Passionate worker with creative background always excited to expand skill set !!

-- 🔭 I’m currently working on Data Science Open-source projects using real-time data.
+- 🔭 I’m currently working on Data Science Open-source projects using real-time data during leisure time.

-- 🌱 I’m currently learning Machine Learning at DevIncepts.
+- 🌱 I'm looking forward to create my own open-source libraries in Python which can be accessed across all platforms.

-- 👯 I’m looking to collaborate on any real-world, open-source Python, AI, Data Analysis and Data Science projects.
+- 👯 I’m looking to collaborate on any real-world, open-source Python, AI, Data Analytics and Data Science projects.

 - 🤔 I’m looking for help with Django and Flask Web Development.